-ECHO is phasing out its 58V battery lineup in favor of a completely new 56V eForce line (sorry, the old batteries are not compatible with the new tools) and that includes a new mower (DLM-2100).
-We haven’t had a chance to test it out, but it is a 21-inch self-propelled model and looks like it will come in 2 x 2.5Ah and 2 x 5.0Ah battery configurations.
+ECHO phased out its 58V battery lineup in favor of a completely new 56V eForce line (sorry, the old batteries are not compatible with the new tools) and that includes the revised Echo DLM-2100 lawn mower.
+This 21-inch self-propelled mower includes a 5.0Ah battery and charger in the kit.

 Best EGO Battery-Powered Lawn Mower

-For all the reasons we mentioned above and more, the EGO Select Cut XP is EGO’s best battery-powered lawn mower.
+For all the reasons we mentioned above and more, the EGO Select Cut XP is our pick for the best EGO battery-powered lawn mower.

 Best HART Battery-Powered Lawn Mower

 HART stepped up big-time in the lawn and garden department this year with several new mowers to choose from.
 Our favorite is the HART 40V brushless 21-inch self-propelled mower (HLPM061US) for several reasons.
 It’s stronger and runs longer thanks to the pair of 6.0Ah batteries in the kit.
 It has a full 3-in-1 mulching/bagging/side discharge design, stores vertically, and has a beefier build than previous HART models.
 To top it all off, this one is made in the USA using global materials.